rogozhin/ohmymac/README.md

 - Macos Catalina (10.15) or higher
 - Command Line Tools for Xcode (xcode-select --install) or Xcode 3

+### Limitations
+- Some apps will be installed not in last version (Camunda Modeler, Pritunl, Sublime Text, nvm);
+- There is no way to update Safari preferences from terminal on last Macos versions.

 ### Using Git

 Clone repository and execute `ohmymac.sh`